 Settings > Ports & Users

-- Port / Port (SSL)
+- Port / Port (SSL)**.

 Set ports to 80, 81, 443, 7443, 3306 & 11211 This button sets the ports to the values commonly used on the Internet.

-This button will reset the ports for Apache, Nginx and MySQL to 8888, 8889 and 8890.
+Reset default MAMP ports This button resets the ports for Apache, Nginx and MySQL to 8888, 8889 and 8890.

-Run servers as
+Run server as